jesymoen/PowerShellLogTools/README.md

 >Install-Module -Name LogTools

 ## How Does it Work?
 The LogTools module includes a number of functions that assist with logfile operations, from creating a directory for your logs, to generating logfile names that include the date and hostname, to adding and removing a file lock, to cleaning up old log files.
-However, tje core of the module is actually writing messages to log files.
+However, the core functionality of the module is actually writing messages to log files.
 For that there are several key functions, the most central of which is the Write-LogMessage function.
 This function actually writes the log messages, but there are also some helper functions that simply call the Write-LogMessage function with different options.
 Each of these functions is designed to align with a default PowerShell cmdlet, as follows:

 LogTools Function|Aligns with PowerShell Function
 |:---|:---|